The Dos and Don’ts of Growing Mint

-It's fragrant, fast-growing, green, and compliments fruits, vegetables and meats.
-It's also its own ice cream flavor.
-So what's not to love about mint?
-If you've ever grown the herb, you know where I'm going with this, but if you haven't and are interested: read on for the dos and don'ts of successfully growing mint in your home garden or in a container.
+Mint is fragrant, fast-growing, green, and compliments fruits, vegetables, and meats.
+It’s also its own ice cream flavor.
+So what’s not to love about mint?
+If you’ve ever grown the herb, you know where I’m going with this, but if you haven’t and are interested: read on for the dos and don’ts of successfully growing mint in your indoor garden or outdoors.

-- When choosing a location for your mint, find one where the plant will receive morning sun and partial afternoon shade.
+- When choosing an outdoor location for your mint, find one where the plant will receive morning sun and partial afternoon shade.